aphalo/ggpmisc/README.md

 if method `fitted()` is defined for the returned value.

-Statistics `stat_peaks()` and `stat_valleys()` can be used to highlight and/or label maxima and minima in a plot.
+Statistics `stat_peaks()` and `stat_valleys()` can be used to highlight and/or label global and/or local maxima and minima in a plot.

 ## Aesthetics and scales